Maryland Judiciary Expands Electronic

 Attorneys - You Must E-file in Anne Arundel County

 Attorneys filing in Anne Arundel County must file electronically or their filings will not be accepted.
+On August 3, 2015, criminal and traffic filings must also be e-filed.
+Nonpayment of rent cases will continue to be exempt from mandatory e-filing until further notice.
 Read more.

 Notices, Schedules and Updates